Brouwerij Boon

 Commercial beer brands use selected, specific types of yeasts, mostly of the Saccharomyces family.
 The whole brewing environment is in absolute control.
 Lambic beers on the other hand are brewed with wild yeasts, of which the Brettanomyces, also referred to as ‘Brett’, is probably the most significant.
 The freshly brewed Lambic beer is poured into an oversized bathtub called a ‘coolship’ and through the open windows or shutters these wild yeasts descend on the Lambic and do their work.

-Lambic poured into the coolship
+Lambic beer pumped into the coolship

 Afterwards the beer goes into giant barrels called ‘Foeders and stays they for years.
 Now you are able to blend with these beers from different ages and different barrels.
 So is an ‘Oude Geuze’ a blend from young and old Lambics, that has a second fermentation after bottling.
 At Brouwerij Boon this traditional brew style and modern techniques like a computer controlled brewhouse, all come together to produce some of the best Lambic beers.

-Foeder hall at Brouwerij Boon
+Barrel hall at Brouwerij Boon in Lembeek

 Pajottenland and Zenne Valley